Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] To make it easy to distinguish between different Software Products.
 - [x] To make the code more readable.
-- [ ] To communicate the identity of the developer who worked on the code.
+- [ ] To communicate the identity of the Developer who worked on the code.
 - [ ] To reduce friction in a shared codebase.
 - [x] To ensure that abandoned functions are not created.